(This page revised September 9, 2015)

 This Sheaffer's 5-30 Flat-Top, with its lever secured by a pin through the barrel, was made in 1931 or earlier.
 (In that year Sheaffer changed its design, replacing the pin with a circular clip ring that fits invisibly into a groove inside the barrel.)
 It shouldn’t have a full-comb feed because Sheaffer didn‘t introduce that feed until 1938 or 1939, and it shouldn’t have a 2-tone Feathertouch nib because a 5-30’s nib is plain gold with an imprint reading 5-30, as shown to the right.
 For a user, this pen is probably just fine, and in fact it could be perfectly legitimate if it was repaired somewhere along the line while it was still in the wild; but for a type example, it’s wrong.

 What about color?
 Many pen materials discolor.
 Some celluloids turn brown from sulfur exhalation by the sac; clear celluloid ambers just through aging.
 Casein is prone to stain when left in contact with ink; and hard rubber oxidizes, turning brown or olive, when exposed to actinic light.
-(Those lovely olive-green Waterman’s Ideal No 52 pens you see described in such glowing terms on eBay weren’t made that color.)
+(Those lovely olive-green Waterman’s Ideal No 52 pens you see described in such glowing terms on eBay weren’t made that color.
+They were black.)
 Discoloration, from whatever cause, affects the value of a pen.
 Here is a Parker Vacumatic with very good barrel clarity.
 Note how easily you can see the breather tube (the long, narrow dark area extending from the section about halfway to the lip of the posted cap):

 And here is a Vacumatic with clarity so poor it’s only barely observable in this image: